-Otitis externa, or swimmer’s ear, refers to inflammation and irritation in the outer ear.
-People can treat mild cases with antibiotic drops, but if they have an infectious case, they may need oral antibiotics.
+Otitis externa, or swimmer’s ear, is inflammation and irritation in the outer ear.
+People can treat mild cases with antibiotic drops, but infectious cases may need oral antibiotic medication.

 Swimmer’s ear can cause inflammation anywhere between the eardrum and the outermost portions of the ear.
 This can cause pain and itching.

 In some cases, it can spread to surrounding structures.
 Doctors

 Read on to learn about treatments for otitis externa, home remedies, prevention strategies, and more.

 People with mild cases of otitis externa usually respond well to antibiotic drops.
 The American Academy of Family Physicians offers the following treatment guidelines: